Solo 401(k): Understanding self-employed retirement plans

 How to open a solo 401(k) plan

 Setting up a solo 401(k) is easier than you might think.
-Many online brokers offer solo 401(k) plans, meaning you can easily set one up yourself.
-Here are the steps you’ll need to follow to set up your solo 401(k):
+Many online brokers offer solo 401(k) plans.
+Here are the steps to set up a solo 401(k):

-2. Choose a broker: You can open a solo 401(k) with just about any major online broker.
-Top brokers like Vanguard, Charles Schwab, and Fidelity all offer solo 401(k) plans but so do many smaller online brokers.
+- Choose a broker: You can open a solo 401(k) with just about any major online broker.
+Both large and small brokers may offer solo 401(k) plans.

-6. Choose your investments: You can invest your solo 401(k) in nearly a wide variety of investments, including individual stocks and bonds, mutual funds, exchange-traded funds, and more.
+- Choose your investments: You can invest your solo 401(k) in a wide variety of investments, including individual stocks and bonds, mutual funds, exchange-traded funds, and more.

 Investment options and diversification